-Though nothing destructive happened during his ruling, which mainly because of the solid and strong foundation his brilliant father and other ancestors built, he's losing control was a turning point of the Han Dynasty.
+Nothing destructive happened during his ruling, which was mainly because of the solid and strong foundation his brilliant father and other ancestors built, however, his losing power was a turning point of the Han Dynasty.

 Eunuch group, for the first time in the history of China, started to obtain a great deal of power and manipulate politics.